Services for Members

 - CLE Seminars NPAP regularly organizes high quality CLE seminars in cities around the country.
 NPAP members can attend these seminars for a reduced registration fee.

-Whether at in-person brown bag lunches or conference call roundtables, the most experienced NPAP attorneys are regularly sharing their expertise at these special events.
-Conference call roundtables are often organized at short notice in response to request from members regarding ‘hot topic’ issues.
+Whether at in-person brown bag lunches or webinars, the most experienced NPAP attorneys are regularly sharing their expertise at these special events.
+Webinars are often organized at short notice in response to request from members regarding ‘hot topic’ issues.

 - NPAP Publications